gtag('config', 'AW-943903666');

 For more than half a century, Johnson & Johnson has made this promise to families across America.
 The tagline is specifically for its baby shampoo, but it’s a commitment that could apply to any of the products that have become synonymous with the brand.

-Johnson & Johnson manufacturers health and wellness products for some of the most precious populations in society, such as the Band-Aids that soothe a child’s skinned knees, or the aforementioned “no tears” promise of its baby shampoo.
+Johnson & Johnson manufactures health and wellness products for some of the most precious populations in society, such as the Band-Aids that soothe a child’s skinned knees, or the aforementioned “no tears” promise of its baby shampoo.
 These products are built on trust that the company is behaving in a way that puts the customers that need it first, and that everything else, including profits, will come after.

 That promise can be boiled down to a handful of words: the Johnson & Johnson Credo.
-This foundational document was created in 1943, and describes the company’s responsibility to its customers, employees, communities, and stockholders.
+This foundational document was created in 1943 and describes the company’s responsibility to its customers, employees, communities, and stockholders.
 Despite this clearly articulated promise, however, Johnson & Johnson is one of many companies that has played a part in the ongoing opioid epidemic that has caused the death of nearly 400,000 Americans in a decade.

 The opioid epidemic isn’t the first time that Johnson & Johnson has had to reckon with the death of its customers; in the early 1980s, seven people in the Chicago area died after ingesting Tylenol pills that had been laced with cyanide.
 Marketers at the time predicted the best-selling Tylenol brand would never bounce back from such a tragedy, but its current ubiquity has long since disproven this.

 What differs between the ways in which the Johnson & Johnson of yore handled concerns over consumer safety, and the pharmaceutical giant’s actions as of late?
-Where the Credo clearly guided the ways in which Johnson & Johnson reacted to the news of the tainted Tylenol, the company’s response to its role in opioid crisis has not been consistent with the Credo’s “values that guide our decision-making.
+Where the Credo clearly guided the ways in which Johnson & Johnson reacted to the news of the tainted Tylenol, the company’s response to its role in the opioid crisis has not been consistent with the Credo’s “values that guide our decision-making.

 Effective organizations build their brand around a clearly articulated ethos like the Johnson & Johnson Credo for a reason.
-Not only does such a narrative communicate core values, establish a brand’s personality, and provide a framework in which a brand must operate; the brand promises laid out in the Credo—and in similar brand stories—create an authentic connection between a brand and all of its stakeholders.
+Not only does such a narrative communicate core values, establish a brand’s personality, and provide a framework in which a brand must operate; but the brand promises laid out in the Credo—and in similar brand stories—create an authentic connection between a brand and all of its stakeholders.
 The story provides direction, and audiences expect the brand to behave in a way that aligns with it.
 When a brand does not, it leaves a promise unfulfilled with enormous consequences.

 Johnson & Johnson was founded in 1886 by three brothers looking to create a line of easily useable surgical dressings.
 From developing the first commercial first aid kits to the first mass-produced sanitary products for menstruating women, Johnson & Johnson has spent decades building a history of serving the most basic, health-related needs of its customers in order to help them live healthier, more well-rounded lives.